DollarLiquidity.com

 Mistake: Ignoring HY spread because "it's a bond thing."
 Credit stress transmits rapidly to equity and crypto through margin calls, risk-parity deleveraging, and investor sentiment contagion.

 Better approach: Check HY spread alongside VIX daily.
-VIX is in the Risk/Price tier and HY spread in the Credit/Intermediation tier.
-When both are tightening, the combined 40% weight of these tiers makes a Risk-Off reading very likely.
+VIX sits in Group D (20% weight) and HY spread in Group C (5%) — but the DLI uses CISS aggregation, so when these two move together in the same window, the rolling 60-day correlation matrix amplifies their joint contribution beyond their flat weights.
+The structural-liquidity backbone still lives in Group A (Policy / Reserves, 65%); when Fed BS / TGA / RRP tighten alongside the credit-and-vol signal, the Tight reading becomes very high-conviction.
 Use the indicator detail page to see whether the current spread is above or below its 5-year median — that context matters more than the absolute number.

 View Live Data